Joanne Clifton: Stage career

+In 2019, she starred as the lead role of Janet Weiss in the UK tour of The Rocky Horror Show.
+In 2021, she starred as Morticia Addams in the second UK Tour of The Addams Family.
+In 2023, she toured with Shrek The Musical in the role of Princess Fiona.
+Clifton also starred as Velma von Tussle in the UK tour of Hairspray.

 Personal life

 Clifton grew up in the small North East Lincolnshire village of Waltham with her older brother, Kevin Clifton, mother, Judy Clifton and father Keith Clifton.
 She attended East Ravendale Primary School and Caistor Grammar School.

+Clifton has been in a relationship with fellow stage actor, AJ Jenks, since 2020.In September 2025, she announced her engagement.